The Data Center Rundown

 Should national governments intervene more aggressively to control massive AI infrastructure investments?

-Google and NextEra are collaborating on launching an Artificial Intelligence-powered electrical grid by 2026, specifically engineered to meet the immense power demands of AI workloads.
+Google and NextEra are collaborating to deploy a dedicated, AI-optimized power grid infrastructure by 2026, specifically engineered to meet the intense electricity demands of artificial intelligence operations.

 Read at TechRepublic→